 The operative date for implementation of the annual NICS pay award is in August of each calendar year.
-Because of this, there is a discrepancy between the date of the annual pay award, and the reporting year on which the bulletin is based - the reporting year is normally a year in advance of the pay award year.
-Prior to 2017, the pay award was always implemented before the March cut-off - therefore the data was ready immediately on 1st April and we did not have to wait for the correct pay data.
+Because of this, there is a discrepancy between the date of the annual pay award, and the reporting year on which the report is based - the reporting year is normally a year in advance of the pay award year.